felipenoris/JuliaPackageWithRustDep.jl/README.md

 This package is a set of examples on how to embed a Rust library in a Julia pacakge.

+The build script `deps/build.jl` uses cargo to build the Rust library `deps/RustDylib`.
+Julia bindings to the Rust API are implemented in `api.jl` file.

 ## Requirements

 * Julia v1.0